 - Accuracy and confidence.
 Another thing to keep in mind is how accurate these are.
 They will make a good singer sound a lot better, but will not make a poor singer sound good.
 So I would say if you’re confident in your performance, these two are phenomenal.
 If you’re not as comfortable with your own abilities, perhaps these aren’t for you.

 - Both have a frequency response of 50Hz – 20kHz.

 - Both have an internal low-frequency roll-off to reduce boom sounds.

 - Both have an advanced shock-mount system to reduce handling noise.

 - Both have a built-in pop-filter for sibilant sounds.
 What does Sibilant mean?

 - Both have a dynamic range of 117 dB.

 - Placement.
 The Beta 87A works well if your monitor is off to the side, while the 87C works better if your monitor is directly behind you.
 For the 87A, you will want to have your monitors facing slightly in towards you at an angle for best results.

 - Application.
-Because the 87C doesn’t have as tight an area like the 87A, it can pick up stuff like instruments and guitars better.
-Also, because the 87A’s area is so tight, when a singer moves their head a lot there may be a drop off in sound.
+Because the 87C doesn’t have as tight an area as the 87A, it can pick up stuff like instruments and guitars better.
+Also, because the 87A’s area is so tight, when a singer moves their head a lot there may be a drop-off in sound.
 The 87C handles that “swing” much better.
 This is probably the main difference between these two mics.
 Another thing to keep in mind is how you’re monitoring.
-If you’re primarily going to be using IEM’s (In-ear monitors), the 87C is the go to.
+If you’re primarily going to be using IEM’s (in-ear monitors), the 87C is the go-to.
 If you are going to be using wedges, the 87A is the better option.
 This is simply due to the fact that the 87C sounds more natural with IEM’s, while the 87A is better with floor monitors because it will provide more gain before feedback.